shaghayeghsoudi/DPclust3p_Customised/README.md

 This R package contains various functions to produce input data for [DPClust](https://github.com/Wedge-Oxford/dpclust) using SNV variant calls and copy number data from [Battenberg](https://github.com/Wedge-Oxford/battenberg).
 Most importantly, it contains the `runGetDirichletProcessInfo` function that produces the input data for SNV based clustering.

-## IMPORTANT NOTE: R scripts have been updated for maf files which is not in the original package ##
+## IMPORTANT NOTE: R scripts have been updated to take maf files as an inputs which is not in the original package.
+The orginal package works for certain vcf file formats ##
 The customized preprocessing package takes both SNVs and indels from maf file and processes them together.
 The original script takes only specif versions of vcf files.
 For the original package see her